 - Leasehold Improvements

-Not to mention, beginning in the 2013 tax year, the IRS instituted a standard rate for home office deductions, creating a much faster and simpler method for calculating your deduction amount.
-The rate for 2017 was $5 per square foot of office space.
+Not to mention, the IRS instituted a standard rate for home office deductions, creating a much faster and simpler method for calculating your deduction amount.
+The rate is $5 per square foot of office space, up to a maximum deduction for 300 square feet or $1,500.

 Your home office space only needs to meet two main requirements to qualify for the deduction: